AmberThrall/notes/content/Parallel Algorithm Design.md

 - Identifying portions that can be performed concurrently
 - Mapping concurrent tasks onto multiple processors
 - Distributing data to tasks
-- Managing data shared by several processors
+- Managing data sh2ared by several processors
 - Synchronization

 Some tasks may need to wait for other tasks to finish executing.
 This dependency and relative order provides a **task-dependency graph**, a directed acyclic graph with tasks as nodes and the directed edges indicate dependencies.